-- 37. MANDATORY: Vendor must be capable of and must have previous experience in the development, configuration, implementation, testing, user training, hosting, maintenance, and support of automated food purchasing systems similar in size and scope to the services sought by this RFP.
-All three of the vendor references submitted in Section IX of the RFP must substantiate this experience - 38.
-Vendor must have been in the business of providing FDP and APS solutions for at least the past three years. - 39.
-Vendor must provide an introduction and general description of its company's background and years in business providing vendor hosted applications. - 40.
-Vendor must specify the location of the organization's principal office and the number of executive and professional personnel employed at this office. - 41.
-Vendor must specify the organization's size in terms of the number of full-time employees, the number of contract personnel used at any one time, the number of offices and their locations, and structure (for example, state, national, or international organization). - 42.
-Vendor must disclose any company restructurings, mergers, and acquisitions over the past three (3) years. - 43.
+- 30. Vendor must have experience providing FDP solutions.
+Vendor must provide detailed information that substantiates this experience. - 31.
+Vendor must provide an introduction and general description of its company's background and years in business providing vendor hosted applications. - 32.
+Vendor must specify the location of the organization's principal office and the number of executive and professional personnel employed at this office. - 33.
+Vendor must specify the organization's size in terms of the number of full-time employees, the number of contract personnel used at any one time, the number of offices and their locations, and structure (for example, state, national, or international organization). - 34.
+Vendor must disclose any company restructurings, mergers, and acquisitions over the past three (3) years. - 35.
 Vendor must provide a copy of the company's most recent annual report, including consolidated balance sheets and related statements of income, stockholders' or partners' equity and changes in financial position, for each of the three fiscal years preceding the end of the most recent fiscal year.
-The financial information listed above should be compiled, reviewed, and/or audited by a Certified Public Accountant. - 44.
+The financial information listed above should be compiled, reviewed, and/or audited by a Certified Public Accountant. - 36.
 Vendor headquarters must be located in the United States and must provide U.S. based customer support.

-I. Vendor Implementation Team
+H. Vendor Implementation Team

-- 45. Vendor must demonstrate that all team members have the necessary experience for development, configuration, implementation, testing, user training, maintenance and support of the services required by this RFP No. 4282.
-At a minimum, Vendor response should include team member roles, functional responsibilities, and experience with projects similar in size and scope to the services required by this RFP. - 46.
-Identify the participating key staff members who will be responsible for the execution of the various aspects of the project, including but not limited to: Project Manager, Development Team, Business Analyst(s), and Technical Architect(s). - 47.
-For each participating key staff member, provide a summary of qualifications, years of experience, and length of employment with your company. - 48.
+- 37. Vendor must demonstrate that all team members have the necessary experience for development, configuration, implementation, testing, user training, maintenance and support of the services required by this RFP No. 4459.
+At a minimum, Vendor response should include team member roles, functional responsibilities, and experience with projects similar in size and scope to the services required by this RFP. - 38.
+Identify the participating key staff members who will be responsible for the execution of the various aspects of the project, including but not limited to: Project Manager, Development Team, Business Analyst(s), and Technical Architect(s). - 39.
+For each participating key staff member, provide a summary of qualifications, years of experience, and length of employment with your company. - 40.
 Vendor must ensure that each team member assigned to this project is able to communicate clearly in the English language both verbally and in written form.

-J. Glossary of Terms
+I. Glossary of Terms